From Nursing Home

 At Article 25 Foundation, we believe: seeing differently is doing differently!

-“We believe in a movement where people and organizations come together to improve the quality of life for people with dementia.”
+“We believe in a movement where people and organisations come together to improve the quality of life for people living with dementia.”

 Teun Toebes